purton-tech/rust-on-nails/rust-on-nails.com/content/docs/api/grpc.md

 ## Installation

-Let's create a crate for our api defination and code generator.
+Let's create a crate for our api definition and code generator.

 ```sh
 $ cargo init --lib crates/grpc-api